hiro2233/nuttx/nuttx/configs/sama5d3x-ek/README.txt

   The I2S driver was verified using a special I2C character driver (at nuttx/drivers/audio/i2schar.c) and a test driver at apps/examples/i2schar.
   The I2S driver was verified in loopback mode with no audio device.

-  [NOTE: The above statement is anticipatory:  As of this writing I2S driver verification is underway and still not complete].

   This section describes the modifications to the NSH configuration that were used to perform the I2S testing: